haroonalrasheed/641a/peer-review/index.md

 ## Peer Review

-I've reviewed research articles for different journals and academic conferences, including Management Information Systems Quarterly, European Journal of Information Systems, Public Understanding of Science, Information Technology & People, Journal of Information Technology, Journal of Cybersecurity, Biosocieties, Technology Analysis & Strategic Management, IEEE Security & Privacy, Information Technology for Development, Geopolitics, Transactions of the Institute of British Geographers, Surveillance & Society, Technology & Regulation, Computer Law & Security Review, Finance and Society, British Journal of Political Science, Journal of Refugee Studies, and ACM FAccT, among others.
+I've reviewed research articles for different journals and academic conferences, including _Management Information Systems Quarterly_, _European Journal of Information Systems_, _Public Understanding of Science_, _Information Technology & People_, _Journal of Information Technology_, _Journal of Cybersecurity_, _Biosocieties_, _Technology Analysis & Strategic Management_, _IEEE Security & Privacy_, _Information Technology for Development_, _Geopolitics_, _Transactions of the Institute of British Geographers_, _Surveillance & Society_, _The Information Society_, _Technology & Regulation_, _Computer Law & Security Review_, _Finance and Society_, _British Journal of Political Science_, _Journal of Refugee Studies_, and ACM FAccT, among others.

-**_However, I now only agree to review articles for journals and conferences that are meaningfully committed to open access._**
+**However, I now only agree to review articles for journals and conferences that are meaningfully committed to open access.**